algolia/instantsearch-ios/Readme.md

 ## Warning

 **This repo is still in beta**.
 Do not use it in production as the APIs can still change.
-Stay tuned for a beta release soon :)

 -----

-InstantSearch iOS is a library providing widgets and helpers to help you build the best instant-search experience on iOS with Algolia.
+**InstantSearch iOS** is a library providing widgets and helpers to help you build the best instant-search experience on iOS with Algolia.
 It is built on top of Algolia's [Swift API Client](https://github.com/algolia/algoliasearch-client-swift) to provide you a high-level solution to quickly build various search interfaces.
-For

 <!-- <img src="Example/InstantSearch.gif" width="300"/> -->